The social media holiday calendar your IT business should be celebrating on social media!

 August 8th – International Cat day:

-This festivity was created 20 years ago!
-There are about as many ways to celebrate International Cat Day as there are many varieties of cats.
+This festivity was born more than 20 years ago!
+There are about as many ways to celebrate International Cat Day as there are wide varieties of cats.
 Why not call your local animal shelters to see if they could use your help?

 August 12th – IBM/Pc Day:

 If there’s an Apple Day, then there’s a PC Day.
-This was when the Model5150 was introduced by IBM in 1981.
+This was when in 1981, IBM first introduced the Model5150.
 Who feels like watching Halt and Catch Fire?

 August 26th – International Dog Day:

-Sadly, each year, millions of dogs become homeless because they are unwanted or their owners are unable to care for them.
-National Dog Day aims to encourage people to adopt dogs from shelters and rescue organizations.
+Sadly, millions of dogs each year become homeless because they are unwanted or because their owners cannot care for them.
+National Dog Day encourages people to adopt dogs from shelters and rescue organizations.

 September 6th – National Read a Book Day: